 PROBLEM CHECK THE FOLLOWING Your refrigera- tor will not Is the power supply cord firmly plugged into a live circuit with proper voltage? operate Has a household fuse or circuit breaker blown/tripped?
 Is the Refrigerator Control set to the OFF position?
 The lights do not work Is the power supply cord firmly plugged into a live circuit with proper voltage?
 Has a household fuse or circuit breaker blown/tripped?
 Is a bulb burned out?
+The ice maker does not work Is the freezer cold enough to make ice?
+It could take overnight for the freezer to reach the proper temperature.
+Is the ON/OFF lever in the ON (down) position?
+Is the water valve turned on?
+Does the water line have a clog or leak?
 You hear unfa- Is something on top of or behind the refrigerator? miliar sounds or a rattling/ jingling noise Some new sounds are normal.
-See "Understanding the sounds you may hear" on page 14.
+See "Understanding the sounds you may hear" on page 16.
 There is water in the defrost pan This is normal on hot, muggy days.
 Make sure the refrigerator is level so the pan does not overflow.
-The motor Are the condenser coils dirty? seems to run too much Has the door been open often?
+The motor Are the condenser coils dirty? seems to run too much Is the door opened often?
 Has a large amount of food been added at one time?
-The motor naturally runs longer in these cases.
+The motor naturally runs longer if these things happen.
 Is the room hot?
 If the room is too warm, the motor runs longer to keep the unit cool.